Last update: 1 year ago

 Dark Emperador Marble

 Dark Emperador is brown coloured marble with golden veins inside the surface.
-This beautifully coloured stone is elegant and it can be the perfect choice for living rooms or other high-traffic areas in your home.
-This type of marble is not so sensitive to acid, which can be found in citruses and another type of foods.
-This marble cannot be sealed unlike any other type of marble.
-Sealing usually makes the surfaces more stain resistant.
+This beautifully coloured stone is elegant, and it can be the perfect choice for living rooms or other high-traffic areas in your home.
+This type of marble is not so sensitive to acid, found in citruses and different kinds of foods.
+This marble cannot be sealed, unlike any other type of marble.
+Sealing usually makes the surfaces more stain-resistant.
 Because of this, it’s recommended not to be used in the kitchen for splashbacks or countertops.

 Rosa Portugués Marble

-As you can tell by the name, Rosa Portugués comes from Portugal and appears in all shades of pink with grey, white and even dark streaks.
+As you can tell by the name Rosa Portugués comes from Portugal and appears in all shades of pink with grey, white and even dark streaks.
 The marble can be used interior and exterior.
-It’s perfect for tables, chairs, countertops and in bathrooms.
-Treat stains as soon as they appear and clean regularly to maintain its fabulous look for longer.
+It’s perfect for tables, chairs, countertops and bathrooms.
+Treat stains as soon as they appear and regularly clean them to maintain their fabulous look for longer.

 Amarillo Triana Marble

 Amarillo Triana has a yellow surface with dark veins.
 The streaks throughout the surface are irregular and unique from any other type of marble.
 Amarillo Triana is quarried in Spain.
-It’s not a popular choice and one of the least used marble in renovations.
-It’s a great choice for living rooms.
-Incorporating yellow in your home will bring joy and optimism in your life.
+It’s not a popular choice and is one of the least used marble in renovations.
+It’s an excellent choice for living rooms.
+Incorporating yellow in your home will bring joy and optimism to your life.
 This one can be used outdoors as well, as it’s strong and weather resistant.

 Verde Indio Marble